 How can I carry on taking part in these activities once I have left Bowles?

 One of the best places to go climbing is at a local climbing wall – use this map to find a wall near you.
-Our two most local walls are Chimera and a https://www.theordinaryclimbers.com/.
-There are also a few of local climbing clubs at Kent/Sussex squad and Chimera junior climbing clubs
+Our two most local walls are Chimera and The Ordinary Climbers.
+There are also a few of local climbing clubs at Kent/Sussex squad and Chimera junior climbing clubs.

-Bowles has its own ski racing club too – you only need to be able to do snowplough turns in join.
+Bowles has its own ski racing club too – you only need to be able to do snowplough turns to join in.